Grotesque (architecture): Religious importance

-Despite adorning mostly religious spaces and buildings of importance the bizarre thematic pattens of grotesques are unusual and often not necessarily aligned with the views of the institutions where they occupy.
-Often meant to be humorous, such as the long-necked grotesques at the Bayeux Cathedral, their contradictory meanings, and placement still raises many questions.
-Despite their prominence on buildings of religious importance grotesques were often designed to be humorous and sometimes included sexually explicit content.
+Despite adorning mostly religious spaces and buildings of importance, the bizarre thematic patterns of grotesques are unusual and often not necessarily aligned with the views of the institutions they occupy.
+Often meant to be humorous, such as the long-necked grotesques at the Bayeux Cathedral, their contradictory meanings and placement still raise many questions.

+For example, grotesques on religious buildings sometimes included sexually explicit content.
 The juxtaposition of the subversive carvings in largely religious contexts remains contested.
-Scholars such as Zajac hypothesise the use of crude humour as a tactic to ward away evil while other scholars point this crudeness to the rise of the gothic art style that began to emerge in the 12th century.
-While grotesques are often considered a key feature of Medieval architecture their equal prominence on buildings such as Parish churches explain their longstanding religious involvement separate from just a singular period.
+Scholars such as Marta Zajac interpret the use of crude humour as a tactic to ward away evil, while other scholars connect this crudeness to the rise of the gothic art style that began to emerge in the 12th century.

 The combined history of religion and grotesques in architecture is also potentially a result of the stability of religion that existed at the times when grotesques became prominent, in both the Medieval and Renaissance periods, specifically in Europe.
-Scholar Majumdar argues that consistency in religion has allowed for the stylistic development of churches architecturally separate to their specific teachings.
+Gaurav Majumdar argues that consistency in religion has allowed for the stylistic development of churches architecturally separate from their teachings.
 As a result, the unique style of grotesques was allowed to develop and flourish to adorn churches and cathedrals but exist separately from them.
 This explains the number of grotesques that exist in Venice, Italy as the church was well established there allowing for the unique style of grotesques to develop separately from the church.

 These bizarre forms also show a “capacity for transformation” which is consistent with common ideas in the church at the time.
-While the significance of grotesques being included in religious spaces is contested, their commonality on these buildings of importance showcases their stylistic development that occurred in tandem with the rising influence of religion, in particular, with the influence of the Catholic Church in Europe in the time from the 12th to the 17th century.
+Although the significance of grotesques being included in religious spaces is contested, their commonality on these buildings of importance showcases their stylistic development that occurred in tandem with the rising influence of religion, in particular, with the influence of the Catholic Church in Europe in the time from the 12th to the 17th century.